 3b6) Lower instincts mostly lead to self-usurious desires for

 b6,1) Prestige, seeking eg excessive recognition, preferential treatment and glamour.

 b6,2) Power, seeking eg excessive means, control, dominance and penetration of all facets of life.

-b6,3) Possessions, seeking eg security, control, accumulation, diversity and demonstration.
+b6,3) Possessions, seeking eg excessive security, control, accumulation, diversity and demonstration.

 b6,4) Pleasure at the expense of others, seeking eg gloat up to sadistic delight.

 Motivations are psychic forces of volition, evolving to the point of decision.

 3c1) They draw on pre-existing, habitual and new endogenic dispositions like impulses from physiologi-

 cal-psychic-mental-spiritual needs and on exogenic conditions like opportunities, encouragements, in-